Mechanical Freezing Systems

 Liquid Carbon Dioxide Refrigeration

-From the chart above, we can see that the Latent Heat of Sublimation for solid CO2 is 246 BTUs per pound.
+The chart above shows that the Latent Heat of Sublimation for solid CO2 is 246 BTU per pound.
 Basically, you are buying a pound of liquid CO2 to create .45 pounds of dry ice snow!
 This dry ice snow is driven into the surface of the food product, where it begins to sublimate and give up its refrigeration.
-CO2 freezers are designed to take maximum advantage of the
+CO2 freezers are designed to maximize the BTU available from dry ice snow.

 90 percent of U.S. industrial refrigeration is provided by mechanical systems

-High Pressure Core Heat Exchanger
+High-Pressure Core Heat Exchanger

 Cryogenic Freezing Systems